openownership/openownership.beta/_resources/learning-the-lessons-from-the-uks-public-beneficial-ownership-register-joint-briefing-with-global-witness.markdown

 ---
-title: |-
-  Learning the lessons from the UK’s public beneficial ownership register
+title: Learning the lessons from the UK’s public beneficial ownership register
 date: 2017-11-02 11:38:00 Z
 position: 4
-File: "/uploads/Learning%20the%20lessons%20briefing.pdf"
+file: "/uploads/Learning%20the%20lessons%20briefing.pdf"
-Author: OpenOwnership and Global Witness
+author: OpenOwnership and Global Witness
-Date: 2017-10-24 00:00:00 Z
-Thumbnail Image: "/uploads/Screen%20Shot%202017-11-02%20at%2011.36.58%20AM.png"
+thumbnail-image: "/uploads/Screen%20Shot%202017-11-02%20at%2011.36.58%20AM.png"
 ---

 In 2016 the UK became one of the first countries to